What is DDT?

 DDT stands for dichlorodiphenyltrichloroethane.
-It is a colorless, tasteless and almost odorless organochloride.
+It is a colourless, tasteless and almost odourless organochloride.
 DDT is popularly known for its insecticidal properties.
 It has been easily formulated in almost every form which includes solutions in petroleum distillates, emulsifiable concentrates, and smoke candles.

 Earlier Uses of DDT